manish-chowdary1/Pattern_Recognition_Final_Project/README.md

 ### Running

 **Download the .zip file [here](https://drive.google.com/drive/folders/1pZBJvUDaAFHgfmSeHPimGXPEoxtSFL6Z?usp=sharing).**
 After downloading the .zip file and extract it.
-Then using Bitvise transfer the data to the UFRC HiPerGator.
+Then using Bitvise to transfer the data to the UFRC HiPerGator.
 Just run the files in the code folder in this order.
 * 1) Data Pre_Processing.ipynb
 After running this file check, ```FPLD-ResNet-101-CLS.pth``` without this file we cannnot perform Training and validation.
 * 2) Training.ipynb